Friday, November 28, 2014

 Manuel weaving a hammock

-Chatting as he demonstrated the hand-weaving method of making hammocks, he hardly looked at what his hands were doing - muscle memory preforming the intricate stitches.
+Chatting as he demonstrated the hand-weaving method of making hammocks, he hardly looked at what his hands were doing - muscle memory performing the intricate stitches.
 He and his uncle Julian Cauih share the little bodega.
-On sunny days you can see Manuel walking the beaches selling his hammocks to tourists and Cancun day-trippers, while his uncle minds the store.
+On sunny days, you can see Manuel walking the beaches selling his hammocks to tourists and Cancun day-trippers, while his uncle minds the store.
 Stop in for a visit at their store and check out their supply of hammocks, blankets and handwoven jackets.
 Their store is in the Mercado del Artesano on Abasolo Street, facing the Poc-Na hostel.

-Hasta Luego
+Hasta luego

 Friday, November 21, 2014

-Isla Mujeres is Un-Discovered, Un-Forgettable, Un-Cancun!
+Isla Mujeres: Un-Discovered, Un-Forgettable, Un-Cancun!

 Fishing boats at sunset